dnsimple/dnsimple-support/content/articles/manage-cname-record.markdown

 Let's assume there's an MX record on email.example.com, and you try to add a CNAME on that exact subdomain (email.example.com).
 If you added the CNAME, it would override the subdomain (email.example.com) and render the MX record useless, leading to a lot of potential confusion when email stops.
 To counter this potential confusion, the domain name system does not allow other records alongside a CNAME.

 You can achive a similar behavior as a CNAME with a ALIAS record.
 If you want a sub-domain to always resolve to the IP address of another domain, you can use a ALIAS record pointing to that domain.
-You should only do this if you absolutely need it, as the ALIAS record does have a small amount of additional overhead when compared to A and CNAME records.
+You should only do this if you absolutely need it, as the ALIAS record has a small amount of additional overhead when compared to A and CNAME records.